danhalliday/lstn-sdk-ios/README.md

 # Lstn SDK for iOS

-Lstn converts your app’s text articles into playable podcasts.
+Lstn is a podcast player for your app’s text content.